przemarbor/RUTMath/README.md

 Or get the latest APK from the [Releases Section](https://github.com/przemarbor/RUTMath/releases/latest).

 # Requirements
-To use this app you will need only mobile device using Android Version >= 5.1
+To use this app you need mobile device using Android Version >= 5.1.

 # Language
 This app is available in the following languages: